Having blue sky again, today I started my cycling uphill for 40mi (65km) to my sixth crossing of the continental divide just before Grant Village.

 When I saw another collection of stopped cars up ahead I knew what to expect.
 It was a herd of bison, in the distance, lying down.
 One even passed me three meters on my right hand side - what an exciting moment as Bisons can behave unpredictably.

 At Madison Junction I turned towards the western exit of the park, following the Madison River.
 Then in the space of a few mi, I left Wyoming, entered Montana, left Yellowstone National Park, and entered the town of West Yellowstone (pop.
 1,500), where my eighth map section ends.
+The lobby has been carefully preserved.

 Beautiful pics!
 By the way Hugo sent you an email with the contact of a good friend, Denison, who lives in Misoula and would be happy to welcome you.
 Hugs and enjoy your adventure, Gen